Skip to main content

 5. What's to prevent one person from running many Lit Protocol nodes so as to acquire sufficient key fragments across their nodes to be able to reconstitute the decryption key for some pieces of content?

 In the federated network with named nodes, we know who the operators are, so a sybil attack is pretty hard.
-In the permissionless network, node operators must stake to run a node. so, you can do the math there to figure out the cryptoeconomic guarantees depending on the number of nodes and the staking cost, which are parameters we will tune.
-We also intend to use probabilistic guarantees that make it difficult for a given node operator to actually know which private key shares they have and which public keys they correspond to.
-Meaning, a node operator doesn't actually know what stuff the key share they are holding will unlock. the goal here is to make it difficult to amass 2/3 of the private key shares for a given private key.
+In the permissionless network, node operators must stake to run a node which means, you can do the math to figure out the cryptoeconomic guarantees depending on the number of nodes and the required stake amount, which are parameters that will be fine-tuned.
+Additionally, the use of SEV-SNP as a hardware requirement means node operators never have access to any of the underlying key material contained within their node.

-7. So you need 2/3 of the entire network to decrypt content? not 2/3 of some fixed constant number of key fragments?
+6. So you need 2/3 of the entire network to decrypt or sign the content?
+Not 2/3 of some fixed constant number of key fragments?

 I have a question that isn't answered here.
 Where can I get help?